Charlie Kaufman is often described as weird.

 The better article has to say why Kaufman belongs in a serious content library.
 He changed what mainstream-adjacent screenwriting could attempt.
 He showed that a screenplay could be intellectually difficult, structurally risky, emotionally raw, and still leave a large cultural mark.
 He also gave later writers permission to treat self-consciousness, memory, artistic panic, and identity breakdown not as side themes but as the material itself.

-Kaufman is not just the writer of strange movies.
+Kaufman is more than the writer of strange movies.

 He is one of the clearest chroniclers of what modern interior life feels like when it becomes too crowded to bear.